Hadokane/CCI_PP4_Radicool_Store/README.md

 ## IXD - Interaction Design
 ---

-IXD was described during above the Skeleton Plane.
+IXD was described during the above Skeleton Plane.
 Below is imagery confirming visual examples of the aforementioned points, serving as confirmation of their inclusion within the final design.

 I have included images below to provide visual examples of each point and to serve as confirmation that these decisions have been implemented into the final designs.
-Demonstrations of `:hover` interactions, icon and colour changes along with custom CSS usage is demonstrated below to provide positive user interactions throughout the multiple apps and elements that comprise Radicool.
+Demonstrations of `:hover` interactions, icon and colour changes along with custom CSS usage are demonstrated below to provide positive user interactions throughout the multiple apps and elements that comprise Radicool.

 **Buttons**